yuzhonghao1028/SDP-COMPLEX/README.md

 //cite it here later//.

-Please direct any questions about this repository to Yikui Zhang (zhang.yikui@wm.edu.cn).
+Please direct any questions about this repository to Yikui Zhang (zhang.yikui@wmu.edu.cn).